harness/developer-hub/docs/chaos-engineering/features/experiments/alert-integration.md

 ### Ensure SMTP is configured

-1. To ensure SMTP is configured for your account, navigate to **Administrative Settings**.
+1. To ensure that SMTP is configured for your account, navigate to **Administrative Settings**.

     ![](./static/alert-integration/admin-set-1.png)